stefreschke/hwr-oop-project-template/README.md

 For our project, we are creating a library that helps implement the Leitner system for index card supported learning.

 The most important features of our project are:
-1. Topic and card creation.
+1. Topic creation
+2. Card creation
-2. Choice between 3, 5 and 7 box systems per topic.
+3. Choice between 3, 5 and 7 box systems per topic
-3. Card history.
+4. Card history
-4. Automatic card shuffling, drawing and box sorting.
+5. Drawing a random card from boxes that need to be learned

 We encountered the following interesting problems:
-1. We are dumb.
-2. We no speak the Engalise.
+- objetct oriented design (especially SRP)

 ## Feature List